thiagokokada/blog/2024-08-12/01-things-i-dont-like-in-my-chromebook-duet-3.md

 is also only 60Hz, but I thought I would miss high refresh rate more than I actually miss in this device.

+Update: I forgot to say one thing about the screen: it scratches really easy.
+I got my screen scratched after the first day of usage, and considering the price I don't think the screen has a hardened glass.
+I bought a cheap glass screen protector and this did the trick though, even hiding the previous scratch, and I have zero issues with the screen now.

 Now the first aspect that I don't like: the speakers.
 They sound tiny and even at maximum volume it is not really loud.
 The speakers is the only reason why I still keep my [Xiaomi Pad 5](https://www.gsmarena.com/xiaomi_pad_5-11042.php),